HyConSys/NDIRestServer/README.md

 2-$ mkdir build; cmake ..; cmake --build .;

-3- Copy the data/image.png to build/
+3- Binaries copied to ./bin.
+Run the program

-4- Run the program
+4- To receive/test the stream download the NDI tools andd install the NDI-Video-Monitor (a.k.a Studio Monitor) tool:

-5- To receive/test the stream download the NDI tools andd install the NDI-Video-Monitor tool:
+    - For Mac, use the [link](https://downloads.ndi.tv/Tools/NewTekNDIToolsForMacOS.dmg).
-    - For Mac, use the [link](https://downloads.ndi.tv/Tools/NewTekNDIToolsForMacOS.dmg):
+    - For windows, use the [link](https://downloads.ndi.tv/Tools/NDI%204%20Tools.exe)